 - The PDF file must be a certain version.
 This is done to avoid that someone uses a brand-new application to create a PDF that no-one else’s system can read yet.
 The GWG-specs recommend that the PDF is PDF/X-1a:2001compatible.
 This means that the file must be a PDF 1.3 or 1.4 file.
 These PDF versions have been around for more than 5 years so compatibility should not be a problem.

 - An unfortunate side effect of insisting on PDF/X-1a compliancy is that files cannot contain transparency.
-If a designer uses transparency in a layout, most printers with modern workflows actually prefer to get a files that has not been flattened and still includes all transparency information.
+If a designer uses transparency in a layout, most printers with modern workflows actually prefer to get a file that has not been flattened and still includes all transparency information.

 - Another unfortunate restriction of PDF/X-1a is that layers aren’t allowed to be used.
 The use of layers is once again something which a lot of printers would actually allow for multi-language jobs or other types of versioning.